Matthev00/Create-a-Large-Language-Model-from-Scratch/README.md

 # To do
 ## Data
 + fine tune using datasets from hugging face
-- another dataset is needed!!!!
++ another dataset is needed
 ## Training
 + reate new test and train step for training loop
 + train for longer
+-train on basic data for next 4000 iters
+- finetune to the medical version

 # Isssues
 finetuning dameges results on basic model